 Members of the profession frequently seek guidance from the Law Society concerning appropriate time periods for retaining closed client files before destruction, and proper procedures for disposal of old files.

-When Can Files be Destroyed?
+When Can Files and Accounting Records be Destroyed?

 Thus, members of the profession are faced with the dilemma of never knowing with absolute certainty whether one can safely destroy an old file.
-The destruction of a file could in itself be a negligent act if important documents are inadvertently destroyed, or might eliminate the best evidence the solicitor has to defend against an allegation of negligence.
+The destruction of a file could in itself be a negligent act if important documents are inadvertently destroyed, or might eliminate the best evidence the member has to defend against an allegation of negligence.

-Also, the Society’s Rules specify that a member who intends to withdraw from the practice of law in Manitoba shall advise the Society in writing of the members intention regarding the storage and disposition of open and closed client files, trust account records and other important valuables and documents (see Rule 2-74(1)).
+Also, the Society’s Rules specify that a member who intends to withdraw from the practice of law in Manitoba shall advise the Society in writing of the member’s intention regarding the storage and disposition of open and closed client files, trust account records and other important valuables and documents [see Rule 2-74(1)].

-Proper Procedure for Destruction of Files
+Proper Procedure for Destruction of Files and Accounting Records

 The file should be checked for valuable documents such as original wills, certificates of title, etc., that may have been mistakenly placed in a closed file;